 Dwellings subject to rent control or stabilization under any state or federal law.

-If, as the result of circumstances which he could not reasonably have foreseen or anticipated or which are beyond his control, a landlord is unable to earn a fair rate of return on his investment, he may appeal to the Rent Leveling Board for an increase in rent in excess of that permitted under § 472-1 hereof.
+If, as the result of circumstances which he could not reasonably have foreseen or anticipated or which are beyond his/her control, a landlord is unable to earn a fair rate of return on his investment, he may appeal to the Rent Leveling Officer (hereafter "RLO") for an increase in rent in excess of that permitted under § 472-1 hereof, via an application to be developed by the RLO.
 In connection with any appeal filed hereunder, the landlord shall prove his expenses of operation, including but not limited to payment of the purchase money mortgage or mortgages and any subsequent mortgages, the proceeds of which were used for major capital improvements as defined in Subsection B of this section, fuel, utilities, taxes, sewer user charges, maintenance and repairs, a management fee not to exceed 5% of gross rents, and related charges.
 Management fees may be allowed as an expense, whether paid to the landlord or a management company.
-For good cause shown, the Board may grant either an increase in the rent charged or permit the landlord to receive a surcharge to be collected for a specified period of time only in order to enable the landlord to earn said fair rate of return.
+For good cause shown, the RLO may grant either an increase in the rent charged or permit the landlord to receive a surcharge to be collected for a specified period of time only in order to enable the landlord to earn said fair rate of return.

 Major capital improvement surcharge.

 A major capital improvement consists of a substantial change in the housing accommodations such as would materially increase the rental value in a normal market and will provide tenants with a benefit or service which they had not previously enjoyed.
 Replacement of facilities, materials or equipment so as to maintain the same level of services as previously provided or bargained for shall not constitute a major capital improvement.